noguntuberu/joy-react-table/README.md

 # React Datatable - Simple React based data table.
 A simple and declarative datatable which offers much flexibility with as little configuration as possible.

-This data table was created due to the lack of a simple pluggable data table that required little configuration yet offered great flexibility.
+This data table was created to:
+* provide a simple pluggable data table that required little configuration yet offered great flexibility.
+* gives more control to the developer.

 This datatable is only optimized for web views.